lucia-auth/lucia/documentation/content/main/basics/database.md

 } & Lucia.DatabaseSessionAttributes;
 ```

-In addition to the required fields shown below, you can add any additional fields to the table, in which case they should be declared in type `Lucia.DatabaseSessionAttributes`. **Lucia does not support default (auto-generated) database values.**
+In addition to the required fields shown below, you can add any additional fields to the table, in which case they should be declared in type `Lucia.DatabaseSessionAttributes`.
+If you're using an database driver adapter such as `pg()`, these fields must match your database columns.
+Keep this in mind if you're using an ORM such as Drizzle. **Lucia does not support default (auto-generated) database values.**

 ```ts
 declare namespace Lucia {